-1997- Law Enforcement department formed with the hiring of a chief of police, secretary and three police officers who begin working out of the Tribal Court building located on K Road on the reservation.
+1997- Law Enforcement department formed with the hiring of a chief of police, secretary and three police officers who begin working out of the Tribal Court building located on K Road.

 1998-the staff officially moves in to its own law enforcement building at 16344 Q Road and three-full time dispatchers are added.
 Nine more officers are hired that year for a total of 12 in the force.

 1999-two more dispatchers are hired and a police K-9 unit is added.

 2000-outside law enforcement agencies begin to take notice of the professionalism of the tribal police department and employees become instructors in safety education courses including Hunter Safety, Defensive Driving and Child Passenger Safety.

 2001-department adds a records section that increases staff to 20.

 2003-Kansas Legislature passes Senate Bill 9 which authorizes tribal police officers to enforce state law within the jurisdictional boundaries of the Prairie Band Potawatomi Reservation.